Shifting Belongings to New Zealand

 We use assorted shipping methods that cater to various needs and we coordinate the packing and international shipping of your possessions.
 We can also move your vehicle overseas too.
 We will handle your move door to door utilising our network of FIDI FAIM accredited partners throughout New Zealand.
 Our partners will handle all the customs and quarantine requirements on your behalf and will be in regular contact during the customs clearance process.

-Like Australia, New Zealand has very strict Quarantine and Customs regulations.
+Like moving to Australia, New Zealand has very strict Quarantine and Customs regulations.
 If you plan on moving to New Zealand from Australia, Overseas Packers & Shippers will supply you with all the Customs and Quarantine information and forms ensuring these are correctly completed prior to your goods departing Australia.